 In our last two blog posts, we discussed several powerful tools that help developers avoid technical debt while creating or updating apps.
 In this post, we’ll take a look at a truly revolutionary tool that gives you a visual overview of technical debt across your entire OutSystems app portfolio.
-It’s called Architecture Dashboard, and it will change the way you manage your portfolio of applications.
+It's called AI Mentor System (formerly Architecture Dashboard), and it will change the way you manage your portfolio of applications.

 Technical debt accrues when developers bypass certain best practices — for example, creating a dependency between two apps or modules that add time and complexity to future modifications.
-A glance at the Architecture Dashboard will show software architects, engineers and developers which apps or modules hold technical debt with a simple red (critical), yellow (warning), or green (ready) system.
+A glance at the AI Mentor System will show software architects, engineers and developers which apps or modules hold technical debt with a simple red (critical), yellow (warning), or green (ready) system.

 But as you might imagine, there’s a lot more going on behind the scenes.
-Here’s a brief overview of how the Architecture Dashboard works and how to use it to zap technical debt at the source.
+Here’s a brief overview of how the AI Mentor System works and how to use it to zap technical debt at the source.

 OutSystems is designed to produce applications with a modular architecture that makes it possible to update one module without affecting any others.
 This is at the heart of a continuous improvement/continuous deployment (CI/CD) methodology that makes your IT organization extremely agile.